ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 }
 ```

-The testing seems to be in Jest: `toMatchSnapshot` is a [Jest function](https://jestjs.io/docs/snapshot-testing).

 ### TEST_ONLY=babel-parser TEST_GREP="curry function" make test-only

-and run `make test-only` from the root of the project:
+We run `make test-only` from the root of the project:

 ```sh
 ➜  babel-parser git:(master) ✗ TEST_ONLY=babel-parser TEST_GREP="curry function" make test-only